Why residents don't want seasonal harvest jobs

 - The federal government launched the Harvest Trail website, to connect job seekers with the multitude of agriculture harvest jobs available in Tasmania and across the country.
 To find employment or register interest go to the Harvest Trail website.

-The story Why residents don't want seasonal harvest jobs first appeared on The Examiner.
+The story Why residents don't want seasonal harvest jobs first appeared on Good Fruit & Vegetables.